-We listen to our customers on a daily basis and respond as well as anticipate their wants and needs through dedicated account management teams.
-In addition to our daily interactions, we employed the following strategies to inform customer-specific risks and opportunities in 2016:
+We listen to our customers on a daily basis and respond, as well as, anticipate their wants and needs through dedicated account management teams.
+In addition to our daily interactions, we employed the following strategies to inform customer-specific risks and opportunities in 2017:

-• Directly engaged with our customers on the topic of what issues are most material to them and how Republic can contribute to a positive impact.
+- Directly engaged with our customers on the topic of what issues are most material to them and how Republic can contribute to a positive impact.
 We serve over 14 million customers across the United States.
 These range from Multi-National companies with multiple sites across the US, to "mom and pop" local businesses; from large municipalities representing millions of residents to single, rural homeowners.
 Each and every customer can contact Republic Services with feedback through various publicly available communication channels.
-In addition, we proactively seek input directly through our sales and customer service channels.

-- Active participation in industry organizations, including the National Waste & Recycling Association, Institute of Scrap Recycling Industries, Environmental Research and Education Foundation, and many, many other national, state and local organizations both governmental and non-governmental. - Focused interviews with select customers to solicit feedback and reflection on material issues to Republic, from their perspective.
+In addition, we proactively seek input directly through our sales and customer service channels. - Active participation in industry organizations, including the National Waste & Recycling Association, Institute of Scrap Recycling Industries, Environmental Research and Education Foundation, and many, many other national, state and local organizations both governmental and non-governmental. - Focused interviews with select customers to solicit feedback and reflection on material issues to Republic, from their perspective. - Invited a significant number of customers to respond to the web based and one-on-one materiality surveys/interviews, as described earlier.